DK-Hostmaster/DKHM-RFC-Waiting_list/README.md

 As can be read from the example:

 - nameservers are now assigned as part of the registration and possible DNS issues addressed from registration time
-- Administrative contact is associated
+- Administrative contact is specified
-- Billing contact is associated
+- Billing contact is specified

 The details on associating the registrar account is described in the ["DKHM RFC for Client ID support for EPP"][DKHMRFCCLID].

+For the registrar portal, the procedure would be the same and additional optional parameter would be available for the transport of the AuthInfo token,

 <a id="references"></a>
 ## References